shukriadams/docker-perforce/README.md

 ## Setup

-See the example docker-compose.yml for how to quickly scaffold up.

-You don't need to create a ./data folder, the container will automatically create its own and take it over.

-However, you _will_ have to chmod any depot volumes, these are not claimed by the container.
+See the example docker-compose.yml for how to quickly scaffold up server.
+You should create volume mounts directories for your depot(s), but the container will create and permission-set its core directory automatically.
+Depot volumes will require chmod, these are not claimed by the container.
 Failing to do this will throw write exceptions when you try to submit files to those depots.

-NB : When first creating, restart the container once before logging on, this is required for user initialization.

-## Initializing
+## Config

 The username and password in docker-compose will be used to set a first user up.
 Changing the compose file afterwards will not update the user - the credentials in the compose file are never used again.
 To change the password, use the P4admin tool.
+All env variables for container config are for setup-time only.
+Once setup, env vars aren't read anymore.
+Changes will need to be done via Perforce config.

+## Static config

+It is recommended, but not required, that you volume mount static config.
+This will save on unnecessary server reinitializing each time the container starts, and also exposes the config files to you should you want to change config.
+Copy the core/config-mirror directory to a suitable place on your system, then mount it to `/etc/perforce/` in your container.
+You can then change the contents of this file.

+IMPORTANT : DO NOT MOUNT THIS DIRECTORY WHEN SETTING UP A NEW CONTAINER.
+Perforce's internal setup script will fail if it encounters and empty Docker-mounted config directory.
+Once your container is setup, copy the config directory and mount.
+DO NOT DIRECTLY MOUNT THE DIRECTORY IN core/config-mirror, this directory is overwritten each time the container starts, and is there only to expose config to you.

 ## Server modes